Vienna Secession: Founding

 In the beginning, the Secession had fifty members, and at its first gathering elected the painter Gustav Klimt as its president.
-Other founding or early members included the architect Josef Hoffmann, the designer Koloman Moser, the designer and architect Joseph Maria Olbrich, and the painters Max Kurzweil and Alphonse Mucha, who resided in Paris and was already famous for his Art Nouveau posters.
+Other founding or early members included the architect Josef Hoffmann, the designer Koloman Moser, the designer and architect Joseph Maria Olbrich, and the painters Max Kurzweil and Alphonse Mucha, who resided in Paris and was already famous for his Art Nouveau posters and pictures of the actress Sarah Bernhardt.
 The established painter Rudolf von Alt, eighty-five years old, was chosen as the Honorary President of the group, and he led a delegation with an invitation to the Emperor Franz-Joseph to attend the first Exposition.

 The first architectural project of the Secession was the creation of an exhibit space which would introduce international artists and art movements to Vienna.
-The architect was Joseph Maria Olbrich, a student of Otto Wagner; and his domed gallery building, with a sculptural frieze over the entrance, in the center of Vienna, became the symbol of the movement.
+The architect was Joseph Maria Olbrich, a student of Otto Wagner; and his domed gallery building, with a sculptural frieze over the entrance, in the centre of Vienna, became the symbol of the movement.
 It was the first dedicated gallery of contemporary art in the city.
 This helped make the French Impressionists and others familiar to the Viennese public.
-With the help of a network of art dealers such as Paul Cassirer, Durand-Ruel and Bernheim-Jeune and the support of the delegate of the Vienna Secession in Paris François-Rupert Carabin works by Bonnard, Degas, Denis, Manet, Monet, Morisot, Pissarro, Renoir, Sisley, Toulouse-Lautrec, Valloton, Vuillard etc. were presented in the Vienna Secession between 1899 and 1903.
+With the help of a network of art dealers such as Paul Cassirer, Durand-Ruel, and Bernheim-Jeune and the support of the delegate of the Vienna Secession in Paris François-Rupert Carabin works by Bonnard, Degas, Denis, Manet, Monet, Morisot, Pissarro, Renoir, Sisley, Toulouse-Lautrec, Valloton, Vuillard etc. were presented in the Vienna Secession between 1899 and 1903.

 The 14th Secession exhibition in 1902, designed by Josef Hoffmann and dedicated to Ludwig van Beethoven, was especially famous.
-A statue of Beethoven by Max Klinger stood at the center, with Klimt's Beethoven Frieze mounted around it.
+A statue of Beethoven by Max Klinger stood at the centre, with Klimt's Beethoven Frieze mounted around it.
 The Klimt frieze has been restored and can be seen in the gallery today.